cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

           - both the client ID and connection ID are stored;
           - a `ConsumerGenesisState` is created and stored;
     - otherwise,
-      - if `p.initialHeight` is zero, the state is not changed;
       - otherwise,
         - a client state is created with `chainId = p.chainId` and `unbondingPeriod` set to `ComputeConsumerUnbondingPeriod(stakingKeeper.UnbondingTime())`;
         - a consensus state is created with `validatorSet` set to the initial validator set of the consumer chain;